kochmstbfh/SwissKnowledgeGraph-PerformingArts/README.md

 #### RDF files
 - “NewActors_Iteration3”: RDF-File of new actors
-- “ExistingActors_Iteration3”: RDF-File of existing actors (which had already an exist-ing identifier in the triplestore)
+- “ExistingActors_Iteration3”: RDF-File of existing actors (which had already an existing identifier in the triplestore)
 - “ProductionCompany+Venues”: RDF-File with data of the production company and venues
 - “NewAuthors_Iteration3”: RDF-File of new authors
 - “NewStageDirectors_Iteration3”: RDF-File of new stage directors